aws-samples/serverless-patterns/cloudfront-keyvaluestore-apigw-routing-cdk/README.md

 1. Based on the retrieved value, the function redirects the request to one of the two API Gateway endpoints
 1. The selected API Gateway returns its response to the client

-In a real-world scenario:

-* The available targets would be maintained in the Key Value Store
+In a real-world scenario the available targets would be maintained in the Key Value Store depending on the desired business logic and requirements.
-* More complex routing logic would be implemented in the CloudFront function (e.g., routing based on user attributes, geographic location, A/B testing scenarios)

 ## Testing